Danjb1/2d-tilebased-engine/README.md

 **:balloon: Ultra-lightweight**

 Handles state management, physics, entities and camera tracking out-of-the-box, with no external dependencies.

 **:mount_fuji: Slope support**

 Supports 45 degree floor and ceiling slopes, and new tile types can easily be added.

 **:electric_plug: Extendible component-based entity system**

 Entities can easily be extended with additional properties and behaviour using a flexible component-based system.

 **:books: Easily integrate with any GUI / rendering / input library**

 Window creation, rendering and input handling are abstracted; the engine is not tied to any existing libraries.

 ## Getting Started

+A demo project using the Java Swing library is included, but the basic steps are detailed below.

 ### Initialise Display

-Write your own implementation for `Launcher.createDisplay()` to create a window using your preferred library.
+Extend `Launcher` and provide your own implementations for the various display methods to create and manage a window using your preferred library.

+### Create a State

+In your `main` method, instantiate your launcher, set up an initial state, and call `launcher.start()`.

+A basic game state should instantiate the `Logic` and call its `update()` method every frame.

-### Handle Input
+### Implement Rendering

-Write your own implementation for `State.pollInput()` to get the user's input using your preferred library.
+Write your own implementation for your state's `render()` method to render the level and any Entities with graphical components attached to them.

-### Create a Level

-Create your own level and feed it into the logic in `Launcher.main`.

 ### Add Entities